SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

      When the ``stop`` command is sent, the SEC node SHOULD set the target parameter to a value close to the present one.
 Then it SHOULD act as if this value would have been the initial target.

+-  **communicate**
+     Used for direct communication with hardware, with proprietary commands.
+It is useful for debugging purposes, or if the implementor wants to give access to parameters not supported by the driver.
+The datatype might be string, or any other datatype suitable to the protocol of the device.
+The ``communicate`` command  is meant to be used in module with the ``Communicator`` interface class.

 -  **reset**
      optional command for putting the module to a state predefined by the implementation.